postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

 - `<item-version>` is a randomly generated item version.
 - `<dependency-key>` is either a dependency key or a cache item key, when the cache item is itself a dependency (recursive dependencies), where `{`, `}` and `:` have been escaped.

-Note the use of `{..}` brackets around `<item-key>`, marking `<item-key>` is a _hashtag_.
+Note the use of `{..}` brackets around `<item-key>`, marking `<item-key>` as a hashtag.
 It guarantees that all Redis keys related to the same logical cache item are stored on the same cluster slot and can be processed atomically in a transaction.

 ### Big O analysis